How To Write Relieving Letters: Best Formats, Uses, and Examples

 What is the importance of a relieving letter?

 The relieving letter acts as formal communication of releasing an employee from their job.
 New jobs or joining often demand the letter.
-It mentions necessary details like the date of joining, last working day, CTC, job responsibilities, etc. Also, It acts as proof of the employee is no longer working with the previous organisation.
+It mentions necessary details like the date of joining, last working day, CTC, job responsibilities, etc. Also, It acts as proof that the employee is no longer working with the previous organisation.
 It validates the acceptance of resignation.

 Who writes a relieving letter?